Holmusk/tech-blog/blog/2021-05-29-using-rust.md

   - Tokio `1.x` [removed `try_recv`](https://github.com/tokio-rs/tokio/pull/3263) due to some errors.
 They plan on [adding it back](https://github.com/tokio-rs/tokio/issues/3350) later.
 This was a function we had to use.
   - `async-channel` is [recommended](https://github.com/tokio-rs/tokio/issues/3350#issuecomment-773952897) as an alternative for the time being.

+# Takeaways

+These are our takeaways for using Rust in this project!

+Pros :

+- The Rust community is awesome!
+A lot of people mention that this is a big strength of the ecosystem, and we fully agree.
+We found the rust community to be very intelligent, responsive, and friendly when we asked questions on online forums like Reddit and Stackoverflow.
+- The Rust book was a great resource.
+It had a lot of examples and explanations for Rust fundamentals, as well a great insight into multithreading and concurrency.
+- It's a little harder to refactor and make huge changes compared to other languages, but it's a worthwhile tradeoff for a critical service in our opinion, as it makes the code more robust and maintain.
+It's also easier to reason with ownership rules once you get the hang of it, compared to compiler magic that some other languages have.

+Cons :

+- We faced some issues with key libraries not being well maintained.
+For example, we use AWS, and thus were using the [`rusoto`](https://github.com/rusoto/rusoto) library.
+Because this library had a dependency with Tokio `0.1.15`, we couldn't migrate to Tokio `1.x` for a really long time.
+We were able to do it later when `rusoto` was updated, but we still expected such a critical library to stay up to date.
+Things are looking good however, with AWS announcing that they are [working on an official SDK for Rust](https://aws.amazon.com/blogs/developer/a-new-aws-sdk-for-rust-alpha-launch/).
+- It's always a risk upgrading a lot of dependencies in the current state of rust, as you can almost always expect that some inter-dependency compatibility breaks.
+This was especially magnified in a large project such as this one.

+We also have some general takeaways and gotchas we encountered in this project:

+- _Tensorflow_ : We found that that the prebuilt tensorflow `C` bindings were not built/available for a large variety of GPU instances we use in AWS.
+This proved to be a little tedious to fix, as we had to manually compile tensorflow for the systems we use in production, without which we experienced slow inference times and model loading.
+- It's pretty hard and largely undocumented how to run ML model inference **in parallel** on GPUs, and we still have not fully explored that option.

 ---

 [^1]: The image hash is calculated and used to check for duplicates.